Road pricing: Chile

 Congestion pricing has also been implemented in urban freeways.
-Between 2004 and 2005, Santiago de Chile implemented the first 100% non-stop urban toll for concessioned freeways passing through a downtown area, charging by the distance traveled.
+Between 2004 and 2005, Santiago implemented the first 100% non-stop urban toll for concessioned freeways passing through a downtown area, charging by the distance traveled.
 Congestion pricing is used since 2007 during rush hours in order to maintain reasonable speeds within the city's core with the aim of keeping a minimum level of service for their customers.